So, you want to build a startup. Do you think you have a million-dollar idea?

-Anyway, here is how we did it.
+We took advice from Jon Yongfook and here is how we did it.
 We created a spreadsheet with all the ideas we came up with, and we set some parameters to rate the ideas.
 Each parameter has a value from 1 to 3, and again, it is very subjective to determine how important is each parameter.
 They might not be of equal importance to you, but we decided to give them the same range of values to simplify it.

 List of parameters:

 - Hair on Fire Factor: How big is this problem actually?